8 Black-Eyed Susans

 Selected to honor the city of Denver's 150th anniversary, Denver Daisy rudbeckia is a one-of-a-kind flower.
 Plants produce masses of enormous, 6-8 inch, golden blooms; each flower highlighted with a rusty-red ring and central brown cone.
 They are superb for cutting.
 Denver Daisy begins to flower in late spring and will continue to bloom until frost.

-Gorgeous 3-4 inch soft cherry-red flowers, a completely new color for a rudbeckia.
-These rugged, heat tolerant, easy to grow plants reach 20-24 inches tall, and produce numerous long, strong blooming stems excellent for cutting.
-Stupendous massed in beds, blended into mixed borders, or used as an accent plant in patio containers.
+The gorgeous, 3-4 inch, soft cherry-red blooms of Cherry Brandy introduce a new flower color to rudbeckias.
+The 20-24 inch tall plants are rugged, heat tolerant and easy to grow.
+They produce numerous long, strong, blooming stems that are excellent for cutting.
+Cherry Brandy rudbeckia is stupendous when massed in beds, blended into mixed borders, or used as an accent plant in patio containers.

-Giant 5 inch yellow blooms with primrose tips and green eyes put on a stunning display in the garden from early summer until frost.
-Both the plants and flowers show incredible heat tolerance, remaining fresh and healthy even when temperatures reach well over 100° F., yet Prairie Sun also thrives in cooler climates.
-One of our favorite flowers because it loves heat, is incredibly showy when massed, is an excellent cut flower and butterflies love it.
-Grows to 3 feet tall.
-A 2003 All-America Selections Winner.
+Giant, 5-inch, yellow blooms with primrose tips and green eyes.
+Prairie Sun rudbeckia puts on a stunning display in the garden from early summer until frost.
+Both plants and flowers show incredible heat tolerance; remain fresh and healthy even when temperatures reach well over 100° F. Prairie Sun will also thrive when grown in more moderate temperatures.

-Sow seed in cell packs or flats, press into soil, but do not cover.
+Sow rudbeckia seeds in cell packs or flats, press into soil, do not cover.
 Kept at 70°F., germination is in 2-3 weeks.
-Can direct sow into prepared seed beds, after all danger of frost, in groups of 3-4 seeds, spaced 12-18 inches apart.
+Can direct sow into prepared seed beds after all danger of frost, in groups of 3-4 seeds, spaced 12-18 inches apart.
 Thin to the strongest plant.